fishjam-dev/fishjam-docs/docs/getting_started/installation.md

 * `JF_DIST_ENABLED` - whether to run Jellyfish in a cluster.<br/>
 Defaults to `false`.
+* `JF_DIST_STRATEGY_NAME` - specify which clustering strategy to use.<br/>
+Possible values are `DNS` or `NODES_LIST`.
+Defaults to `NODES_LIST`.
 * `JF_DIST_NODE_NAME` - Node name used in a cluster.
 It consists of two parts - nodename@hostname.
 The first part identifies a node on a single machine and can be any string.
 The second part identifies the host machine and has to be an ip address or FQDN of a machine Jellyfish runs on.
-If you run a cluster on a single machine or in the same docker network and you don't want to use IP addresses or FQDN as hostnames, you can use short names (see `JF_DIST_MODE`).
+If you run a cluster using `NODES_LIST` strategy on a single machine or in the same docker network and you don't want to use IP addresses or FQDN as hostnames, you can use short names (see `JF_DIST_MODE`).
+If you run a cluster using `DNS` strategy, every Jellyfish instance must have `nodename` set to the same value.
 * `JF_DIST_MODE` - distribution mode - can be `name` or `sname`.<br/>
 Defaults to `name`.<br/>
 When using `name`, your hostname has to be an IP address or FQDN of a machine Jellyfish runs on.